TONY GRENEK -- Women's Basketball Head Coach

 Alma Mater: IUP '94

-Tony Grenek is in his third season at Point Park.
-In his first two years with the Pioneers, he led the school to back-to-back conference tournament championships in two different conferences and took Point Park to its first two NAIA Division II national tournaments in school history.
+Tony Grenek is in his fourth season at Point Park.
+In his first three years with the Pioneers, he led the school to three straight conference tournament championships in two different conferences and took Point Park to its first three NAIA Division II national tournaments in school history.

-Grenek has been selected as a conference Coach of the Year the last two years, the first of which was in the American Mideast Conference, and the second of which came in the Kentucky Intercollegiate Athletic Conference.
+Grenek has been selected as a conference Coach of the Year the last two times, the first of which was in the American Mideast Conference in 2011-12, and the second of which came in the Kentucky Intercollegiate Athletic Conference in 2013-14.

 In his first year of 2011-12, Grenek led the Pioneers to their best record at the time, 23-7 overall and 12-2 in the American Mideast Conference.
 Point Park reached the NAIA Division II National Tournament for the first time ever and also won the AMC Tournament championship for the first time.

-The Pioneers got as high as No. 21 in the NAIA Division II Top 25 Poll that year, and they were ranked in the last six polls of the season.
+The Pioneers got as high as No. 21 in the NAIA Division II Top 25 Poll that in 2011-12, and they were ranked in the last six polls of the season.
 It was the first time ever that Point Park was ranked in the Top 25.

 The program has not only reached the Top 25 on the court, it also gets it done in the classroom.
-Point Park has been ranked in the WBCA Academic Top 25 rankings for NAIA DII schools each of the last two seasons.
+Point Park has been ranked in the WBCA Academic Top 25 rankings for NAIA DII schools each of the last three seasons -- 2011-12, 2012-13, 2013-14.
+The Pioneers were No. 11 in the nation in those rankings in 2013-14, their highest ever.

 Grenek came to Point Park with 10 years of coaching experience on the college level – five as a head coach – and was Seton Hill’s associate head coach the last two years.
 At Seton Hill, he was instrumental in the Griffins reaching the NCAA Division II national tournament in 2009-10, just their second season eligible for that event.